github/developer.github.com/content/v3/media.md

 The body of a comment can be written in [GitHub Flavored Markdown][gfm].
-Issues, Issue Comments, Pull Request Comments, and Gist Comments all accept these same mime types:
+Issues, Issue Comments, Pull Request Comments, and Gist Comments all accept these same media types:

 ### Raw

     application/vnd.github.VERSION.raw+json

 Return the raw markdown body.
 Response will include `body`.
-This is the default if you do not pass any specific mime type.
+This is the default if you do not pass any specific media type.

 ### Text